dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 ## Discussion{#froc-meanings-Discussion}
 The primary aim of this chapter was to develop expressions for FOMs (i.e., functions of ratings) and show their equivalences to the empirical AUCs under corresponding operating characteristics.
 Unlike the ROC, the AFROC and wAFROC figures of merit are represented by quasi-Wilcoxon like constructs, not the well-known Wilcoxon statistic5.

-The author is aware from users of his software that their manuscript submissions have sometimes been held up with the critique that the meaning of the AFROC FOM-statistic is "not intuitively clear"6.
+I am aware from users of my software that their manuscript submissions have sometimes been held up with the critique that the meaning of the AFROC FOM-statistic is "not intuitively clear"6 TBA.
+Any critique based on intuitive clarity or lack thereof suffers from a fundamental flaw: it is un-falsifiable.
+What is "intuitively not clear" to one could be "intuitively very clear" to another, and there is no way of testing either viewpoint.
+Un-falsifiable claims have no place in science.

 An example was given in a previous chapter.
-This is one reason the author has tried to make the meaning clear, perhaps at the risk of making it painfully clear.
+This is one reason I have tried to make the meaning clear, perhaps at the risk of making it painfully clear.
 Clinical interpretations do not always fit into convenient easy to analyze paradigms.
 Not understanding something is not a reason for preferring a simpler method.
 Use of the simpler ROC paradigm to analyze location specific tasks results in loss of statistical power and sacrifices better understanding of what is limiting performance.
 It is unethical to analyze a study with a method with lower statistical power when one with greater power is available7-9.
-The title of the paper by Halpern et al is "The continuing unethical conduct of underpowered clinical trials".
+The title of the paper by Halpern et al is "The continuing unethical conduct of under-powered clinical trials".
 The AFROC FOM-statistic was proposed in 1989 and it has been used, at the time of writing, in over 107 publications .

 The subject material of this chapter is not that difficult.
 However, it does require the researcher to be receptive an unbiased.
 Dirac addressed an analogous then-existing concern about quantum mechanics, namely it did not provide a satisfying "picture" of what is going on, as did classical mechanics .
 To paraphrase him, the purpose of science (quantum physics in his case) is not to provide satisfying pictures but to explain data.
 FROC data is inherently more complex than the ROC paradigm and one should not expect a simple FOM-statistic.
 The detailed explanations given in this chapter should allow one to understand the wAFROC and AFROC FOMs.